 There are several key reasons people don’t pitch, even if they know they should:

 - They can’t find magazines that fit the stories they want to pitch.
 (This is why we set up the travel magazine database!)

 - It takes them too long to write pitches, so they’re particularly upset when they don’t hear back and just can’t get out enough pitches to make the numbers work.
 (This is why we started offering the Pitchapalooza retreat!)

 - They run out of ideas of what to pitch, so they don’t know what to send when editors ask them for other ideas or just reject the pitch they’ve sent.
-(This is so many webinars about how to find ideas when you’re on the road and events like the Freelance Travel Writing Bootcamp!)
+(This is why folks love our webinars about how to find ideas when you’re on the road and events like the Freelance Travel Writing Bootcamp!)

-But as I’ve been a constant dealer of magazine markets open to freelancers and techniques for speeding up the process of writing pitches for the past year, I’ve noticed that there is something else going on.
+But as I’ve been a constant dealer of magazine markets open to freelancers and techniques for speeding up the process of writing pitches for the past two years, I’ve noticed that there is something else going on.

 Something that people don’t notice as it’s happening, but they regularly feel the after effects of:

 Pitches don’t fly with editors–no matter how well-written–if the idea being pitched just isn’t usable in the first place.